ionarevamp/swirly_whirly/README.md

 - Goal: 2D text adventure RPG with semi-open world and different display modes.
 This project is currently in the beginning stages, and a fork will be created of the first roughly playable version.
+The meaning of "roughly" in this context is TBD.